miketheman/awesome-taglines/readme.md

 - [React](https://reactjs.org): A JavaScript library for building user interfaces
 - [Svelte](https://svelte.dev/): Cybernetically enhanced web apps
 - [Vue.js](https://vuejs.org): The Progressive JavaScript Framework

+## Databases

+_Not going to have an argument on "what is a database" here, sufficice to say these are some._

+- [Cassandra](https://cassandra.apache.org/): Manage massive amounts of data, fast, without losing sleep
+- [MongoDB](https://www.mongodb.com/products/self-managed/community-edition): is a general-purpose document database.
+- [SQLite](https://www.sqlite.org/): Small.
+Fast.
+Reliable.
+Choose any three.

 ## Libraries